cstrab/spreadsheet-db/README.md

 ## Phase 2:

-Goal: Code refactoring and small optimizations
+Goal: Code refactoring and optimizations

 Stage: Refactoring - Breaking changes are expected, but less frequent during this phase.
 Unit test coverage is recommended, but there are no coverage requirements.
 Internal code review is required at the end of this stage.